Maytree (band): Sound effects and other covers

-Beginning in 2021, the group began releasing a series of YouTube videos in which it covers sound effects used in computer and mobile phone systems.
+In 2021, the group began releasing a series of YouTube videos in which it covers sound effects used in computer and mobile phone systems.
 The first video, released in January 2021, covered Windows sound effects.
 Others followed, including sound effects for iPhones and Samsung Galaxy phones, as well as the Angry Birds and other video games.
 The group then released covers of the introductory music for various major film distributors as well as others such as the music for the UEFA Champions League.
-These covers have generated a significant amount of attention for MayTree.
+These covers have generated a significant amount of attention for Maytree.
 For example, the iPhone covers, released on February 5, 2021, have generated (as of December 23, 2022) nearly 80 million views on YouTube.
-On October 1, 2021 at the height of the explosion of popularity of the South Korean show, Squid Game, which became Netflix's most popular ever series, Maytree released covers of some of the main themes from the show.
+On October 1, 2021 at the height of the explosion of popularity of the South Korean show Squid Game, which became Netflix's most popular ever series, Maytree released covers of some of the main themes from the show.
 As of December 23, 2022, the video has amassed over 260 million views on YouTube.